stojnev/dwr-analysis/README.md

 4. **Get IMD** calculates IMD based on listening to `IMD_FREQ1` and `IMD_FREQ2`.
 5. **Get THD+N** calculates THD+N based on the input stream.

+## Parameters

+Most of the parameters ar set within the config/stream.py file.

+At the time of writing, default settings have it expecting two channels, a 44.1kHz sample rate, the default device, and a 4Hz point for W&F curve centering.
+Change at your own peril.

-Note there still are many validation issues across the board with pending fixes.
+This is very much a work in progress.
+Note there still may be many validation issues across the board with pending fixes.